GO-ROCHE-COLLAB/Roche_CV_mapping/mapping_tables/results/results_summary.md

 * Notes: Manual map broader than signalling.
 Can't map in absence of GO axiomatisation referencing Integrin
 * Results: N/A Job not run.
 Specification marked as preliminary or missing.

-#### muscle RCV_000239
-* Notes: Don't undertand the intent.
-* Results: N/A Job not run.
-Specification marked as preliminary or missing.

 #### antimicrobial RCV_000064
 * Notes: Internal note: some work on new GOCHE terms required before this can be added.
 * Results: N/A Job not run.
 Specification marked as preliminary or missing.